honeycombio/terraform-aws-integrations/README.md

 [![CI](https://github.com/honeycombio/terraform-aws-integrations/actions/workflows/test-terraform-module.yml/badge.svg)](https://github.com/honeycombio/terraform-aws-integrations/actions?query=Test%20Terraform%20Module)

-This repo contains a set of modules in the [modules folder](https://github.com/honeycombio/terraform-aws-integrations/tree/main/modules) for resources quorum](https://www.consul.io/docs/internals/consensus.html), and a larger number of client nodes, which you typically in [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/) to send observability data to [Honeycomb](https://www.honeycomb.io/).
+This repo contains a set of modules in the [modules folder](https://github.com/honeycombio/terraform-aws-integrations/tree/main/modules) for resources in [AWS](https://aws.amazon.com/) using [Terraform](https://www.terraform.io/) to send observability data to [Honeycomb](https://www.honeycomb.io/).

 ## How does this work?